 Yes!
-Sometimes small business owners don't feel like they need something like this because they hire infrequently, but having an employee onboarding checklist is key because you'll remember the exact process each time, be able to improve on it, and be able to hand it off to someone else as the company grows.
-You can use our new employee onboarding checklist template to make one now.
+Sometimes small business owners don't feel like they need something like this because they hire infrequently, but having a new employee checklist is key because you'll remember the exact process each time, be able to improve on it, and be able to hand it off to someone else as the company grows.

 Is it a good idea to store my new employee checklist template in the cloud?